Hasan-Ali Beg Bestami

 Hasan-Ali Beg Bestami (fl.
 18th century) was an important Safavid official, who subsequently became one of the closest associates of Nader Shah (r.
 1736–1747), serving as his chief assayer (moʿayyer al-mamālek).

 Biography

 Hasan-Ali was a slave of either Armenian or Georgian origin, and had already gained a prominent position in the late Safavid era, when he entered the royal service during the reign of king Sultan Husayn (r.
 1696–1722), and became an important official by the 1720s.
 In 1726, by Tahmasp II's order, Hasan-Ali was sent to report on the activities on the then emerging Nader Qoli Beg (later known as Nader Shah).
-Persuaded by Hasan-Ali, Nader became an associate to Tahmasp II as he joined him, and on the latters' behalf, he was appointed deputy governor of Abivard.
+Persuaded by Hasan-Ali, Nader became an associate to Tahmasp II as he joined him, and on the latter's behalf, he was appointed deputy governor of Abivard.
 As the Encyclopedia Iranica states; "This encounter marked the beginning of a long and close connection between Ḥasan-ʿAli and Nāder".